Explore Pittsburgh

 Are there any rest stops?

-Rest stops with water, bathrooms, and grab-n-go snacks for riders will be open along the routes on Sunday August 25th only.
-Stay tuned for Rest Stop locations, parking recommendations, and full details in your Digital Ride Guide.
+Absolutely!
+This is a fully-supported ride and rest stops with water, bathrooms, and grab-n-go snacks for riders will be open along the routes on Sunday August 30th.
+Stay tuned for locations, parking recommendations, and full details in your Digital Ride Guide.

 How does packet pickup work?